AhyoungRyu/react-redux-realtime-chat/README.md

   # After successfull pkg installtion
   $ npm start
 ```
 Now, it will automatically open http://localhost:3000 and show you the login / register page.
-Or visit the demo website https://react-realtime-chatting-app.firebaseapp.com/ for overall functionality test
+Or visit the demo website https://react-realtime-chatting-app.firebaseapp.com/ for overall functionality test.

+You might encounter a firebase related errors on initial loading.
+Please download `example.env` file from [here](https://firebasestorage.googleapis.com/v0/b/react-realtime-chatting-app.appspot.com/o/etc%2Fexample.env?alt=media&token=bab91b16-5c06-4884-882f-8cf1e23fcb44) and rename it to `.env` and then put it under `src/` folder.
+Then the error should be gone.

 ### To run unit test:
 ```bash